BigBoyTaco/simpleVetors/README.md

 # simpleVetors:
-A simple way to have vectors in your c++ projects
+A simple way to have floating point vectors in your c++ projects.

 # C Compatibility:
 SimpleVectors has only been tested in c++, c may or may not work.